SeanPlusPlus/SuperSimpleChess/README.md

 for the server-side.

 # TODO
+  - logins
   - flip board for black
-  - daemon to listen for move update
+  - function to listen for move update and then refresh board
+  - function to send email after move update